weishaodaren/eslint-config-polaris/README.md

-# eslint-config-polaris
+## eslint-config-polaris

+> 极星代码规范 ❄️

 This package provides Polaris's base JS .eslintrc as an extensible shared config.

-## Usage
+### Installation

-1. Install the correct versions of each package, which are listed by the command:
+Install the correct versions of each package, which are listed by the command:

 Which produces and runs a command like: